yyx990803/semi/README.md

 > To semicolon or not to semicolon; that is the question

 Add/remove semicolons from your JavaScript.
 Because style.
+This is implemented by [hacking jshint](https://github.com/yyx990803/jshint/commit/e7bb51d7f5e72db2ce98cd76d8657937dac498e5).

 ## Usage